aaditkumar2009/aaditkumar2009/README.md

 - 👋 Hi, I’m @aaditkumar2009
 - 👀 I’m interested in software developement
-- 🌱 I’m currently learning Java, kotlin, machine learning, javascript, swift,.
+- 🌱 I’m currently learning Java, kotlin, machine learning, javascript, and swift
 - 💞️ I’m looking to collaborate on game developement
 - 📫 Reach me at +1(213)401-9358 on WhatsApp or at cbaadit on discord.